sleepjie/Valanar/Valanar Superdocument.md

 Dwarrow voices tend to be deep and resonant, carrying well even in noisy or enclosed spaces.
 Their language is built on hard consonants and guttural tones, making it one of the hardest languages to learn for non-native speakers.

 A Dwarrow’s lifespan far exceeds that of humans, with most living well past 300 years.
 They age gradually, maintaining their strength and skill for centuries before the effects of time begin to slow them.
+###### Deep Dwarrow
+In the Age of Mists, thousands of Dwarrow were forced underground across centuries of societal collapse and natural disasters rendering the surface barren and uninhabitable; this mass exodus eventually resulted in the birth of a new sub-race of Dwarf; the Deep Dwarrow.
+They possess similar eyesight to the Enadriel, who likewise evolved to sense their environments in the dark, though the Deep Dwarrow are typically much more attuned to the presence of natural light.

+Deep Dwarrow skin colour ranges from ebony to charcoal,
 ##### Heritage & History
 The Dwarrow are a conscientious race who originated from Nazkuga prior to its devastation.
 ##### Society